-A passenger and air freight service between Sydney and Norfolk Island is operated by East-West Airlines Ltd. 4-6 times a week.
-Air New Zealand Limited provides a service 2-3 times a week to the island from Auckland.
+A passenger and air freight service between Sydney and Norfolk Island is operated daily by East-West Airlines Ltd. Air New Zealand Limited provides a service 2-3 times a week to the island from Auckland.
 Flights between Norfolk and Brisbane are operated by Air New South Wales 2-3 times a week and by Norfolk Island Airlines 2-4 times a week.